 Our Work Together

 Since 2014, Schultz & Williams (S&W) has served in a variety of roles to assist Providence Animal Center in building its base of support for both operating and capital needs.
 S&W was hired by the Center in the summer of 2014 to conduct a Campaign Planning Study that would determine whether the organization could raise substantial philanthropic support to renovate and construct needed facilities and maintain its ongoing programs.
 Based on the results of that study, S&W was engaged in January 2015 to serve as Campaign Counsel to help launch and set the strategic direction for the Building a Forever Future $2.75 million capital campaign.
 S&W continued to serve in that capacity through 2016, assisting with the recruitment of volunteer leadership for the campaign; preparing the Case for Support; providing direction and supporting the Board and Campaign Steering Committee; and identifying and developing strategies for top campaign prospects.
-Beginning in January 2017 and continuing to the present, S&W has been providing strategic direction for the Center’s capital campaign.
+From 2017 through 2019, S&W provided strategic direction for the Center’s capital campaign.

 Ready to create experiences?